brentp/vcfanno/caddencode/README.md

 CADD is a useful annotation for genomic variants.
 It provides a score for every base-change in the genome (totalling 8.6 billion bases).
 The download from the [cadd website](http://cadd.gs.washington.edu/) is 79GB and moderately difficult to use to annotate a VCF.
+It is free for **academic** use, please contact the CADD creators for commercial use.

 `caddencode` encodes the CADD phred scores into an 11GB binary file with O(1) access (and provides a means to annotate a VCF).
 It does this by encoding the